elwiiwii/MovingWall/README.md

 - Import scene collection MovingWall.json

-- Go to tools > scripts and remove and re-add SceneSwitcher.lua (idk why but you have to do this but every time you open OBS sorry)
+- Go to tools > scripts and reload SceneSwitcher.lua

 - Go to hotkeys in OBS settings